-What are the issues when using an Umbrella Company?
+What are the issues when using an Umbrella Company or applying for a PAYE mortgage?

 While this option provides benefits when dealing with your income, it can also present potential issues when attempting to raise funds for a mortgage.
 During the process of completing mortgage underwriting, you are likely to be asked for evidence of your income.
 Many contractors that have experienced this process will be aware that lenders do not fully understand the process used by the umbrella company to manage the income.